Michee27/MICEL-BANK/README.md

 ### Create bank account

 Create a bank account with a user's information.
 The `/signup` endpoint is used to create a bank account, generating a unique number to identify the account (account number) and always starting with a zero balance.
-Accessing insomnia with `http://localhost:3000/sihnup`.
 If the CPF and email data have already been registered in another account, an error message will be returned.

 The body must receive an object with the following properties (respecting these names):